KCH01111/social-media/README.md

 # 🧠 Tornado + Elasticsearch Social Media Backend (Minimal v1)

 A **lean, production-style backend** for a social media app — built with **Tornado** and **Elasticsearch**.
-This version focuses on **core features** only: authentication, user profiles, and posts.
+This version focuses on **core user features** only: authentication and user profiles.

 ---